Runzhe-Liang/irving-liang.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Hi there!
+I'm Runzhe, welcome to my homepage :)

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_5609.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-Hi there!
-I'm Runzhe, welcome to my homepage

-I'm a current sophomore at Carnegie Mellon University majoring in Computer Science (with concentration in Machine Learning and Computer Systems).
+I'm a current sophomore at [Carnegie Mellon University](https://www.cs.cmu.edu/) majoring in Computer Science (with concentration in Machine Learning and Computer Systems).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Feel free to take a look at the [projects](/projects) I've done so far, or learn more about my past [experiences](/experience).

+You can contact me with